 (Acts of the Apostles1: 8-11)

-According to the Bible, Jesus announced to his Apostles the future descent of the Holy Spirit, explicitly in the first verse but also in the two last verses when “two men dressed in white” say to the Apostles that “Jesus […] will come back in the same way you have seen him go into heaven”.
-The Ascension of Jesus also marks the introduction to Pentecost which is described in the Acts of the Apostles:
+He did this explicitly in the first verse but also in the two last verses: “Two men dressed in white” say to the Apostles that “Jesus […] will come back in the same way you have seen him go into heaven”.
+The Ascension of Jesus also marks the introduction to Pentecost, which is described in the Acts of the Apostles:

 “When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues[a] as the Spirit enabled them.”
 Acts of the Apostles 2: 1-4

 Acts of the Apostles 2:41